outofcoffee/vertx-oas/README.md

 ## Usage

-Assuming you're using Vert.x Web, use it with your `Router`:
+Assuming you're using Vert.x Web, use it with your `Router` as follows:

 ```java
 // your normal Vert.x Web Router with paths etc.